aodn/filter-config/README.md

 This project is licensed under the terms of the GNU GPLv3 license.

 ## Configuration
 This repository contains layer filter configuration for WMS servers defined in the AODN portal (https://github.com/aodn/aodn-portal) as the type 'GeoserverFilterConfig'.
-The portal expects theses WMS servers to be a standard Geoserver, but will retrieve the filter information from this repo (or S3 repo mirror for prod).
+The portal expects theses WMS servers to be a standard Geoserver, but will retrieve the filter information from this repo from the test branch e.g. `filter_config_url: https://raw.githubusercontent.com/aodn/filter-config/test`.
 ```

     [